Remote Work Statistics: 9 Stats That Show Telecommuting is the Future

 2. Remote work increases job satisfaction & retention

 According to data from Owl Labs’ 2019 State of Remote Work report, ”remote workers say they are likely to stay in their current job for the next five years 13% more than onsite workers.”
-This may seem like a small difference but at scale, eliminating churn can help a company save a lot of money and resources.
+This may seem like a small difference but at scale, eliminating churn by transitioning to remote work can help a company save a lot of money and resources.

-It’s also telling that once employees have remote work as an option, they see that as an important benefit.
-Owl Labs stats show that 55% of remote workers would be likely to look for another job if they were no longer allowed to work remotely, and 61% of them would expect a pay raise if this kind of change happens.
+It’s also telling that once employees have the remote work option, they see that as an important perk.
+Owl Labs stats show that 55% of remote workers would likely look for another job if they were no longer allowed to work remotely, and 61% of them would expect a pay raise if this kind of change happens.

 3. Most remote workers take 2-3 weeks of vacation per year